bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_7.markdown

 <%= link_to 'New Article', new_article_path %>
 ```

+\newpage

 ### Step 2 ###

-Reload the articles index page http://localhost:3000/articles You will see the show link:
+Reload the articles index page http://localhost:3000/articles

 ![Show Link](./figures/show_link.png)

+You will see the show link.

+\newpage

 ### Step 3 ###